jriddick/pydo/README.md

 python setup.py install
 ```

+## Documentation

+Check http://jriddick.me/pydo.html for an live preview of Pydo and
+the documentation for Pydo.

 And now you can use Pydo to generate static HTML version of all your
 Markdown documents.